landonwest815/blackjack-educational-app/README.md

 # Primary Features
 - Play Mode: Engage in a realistic blackjack experience by playing against a dealer bot.
 - Tutorial Mode: Access comprehensive tutorials covering the basics, fundamental strategies, and advanced techniques of playing blackjack.
+- Main Menu: Allows the user to select between play mode, tutorial mode, settings, and quitting the game.
+- Lesson Menu: Allows the user the option of choosing between three different lessons to begin.
 - Settings Menu: Customize the app's appearance with theme options.
 Enable speech mode for an interactive learning experience.
 - Advice Button: Receive strategic advice and insights during gameplay to enhance decision-making skills.
 - Full Sheet Button: Access a reference sheet offering in-depth guidance on blackjack strategies for quick and easy reference.